Why Should Teenagers Work?

 Work that Makes a Difference

-Local residents of Celo, Burnsville, and Spruce Pine compete to win crews of 5-6 students and staff who then come to their homes in spring ready to work.
+At our annual Scholarship Benefit in November, local residents of Celo, Burnsville, and Spruce Pine bid to win crews of 5-6 students and staff who then come to their homes in spring ready to work.
 In past years, the groups have painted fences, chopped wood, moved brush, or prepped gardens.
 They bring their own tools and can do almost any work asked of them.
-Theresa Anderson, a Celo resident, who won one of the crews this year had this to say about the work they accomplished, “I am so grateful to have won an AMS crew from the raffle.
+Theresa Anderson, a Celo resident, who won one of the crews last year had this to say about the work they accomplished, “I am so grateful to have won an AMS crew.
 The crew was amazing, organized, hard working, fun to be with and reliable.
 They completed so much work!”

 Paying it Forward